QuentinDutot/arch-hyprland/README.md

  - file manager with nautilus
  - splash screen with plymouth
- - color picker with hyprpicker
  - check swaync for notifications
  - emoji picker with ?
- - customize hyprland window border
  - check systemd-boot for bootloader
- - replace grimblast with hyprshot
- - purge dunst as its installed with hyprland

 ### Issues